-Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove debris immediately).
+- Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove any debris immediately). - Occasionally apply Dry Lube (ie. Graphite Spray) to the upper and lower tracks on each side of the slide room.